alem-platform/sprint-js/crunch01/README.md

   [1, 1, 2, 1, 1, 2, 1, 0, 1],
   [1, 1, 1, 1, 1, 1, 1, 1, 1],
 ],
-// Please note that visiting points can differ based on the selected searching algorithm
+// Please note that visited cell can differ based on the selected searching algorithm
 ```

 ### Testing